 Trim colors take up the least amount of square footage on a house.
-They most often are the most powerful bit of color that you will use because trim colors define the body color
+However, they most often are the most powerful bit of color that you will use because trim colors define the body color.

 All colors, even whites have an undertone or predominant leaning toward one color or another, i.e., yellowish, bluish, etc..
 When trim colors are placed next to your body colors, they can make the main body color look warm and inviting or dull and ashy.
 One very well known and respected paint manufacturer has 140 whites in their palette.
 Who needs so many whites?
 You do!
 All whites and trim paints are not the same.
 OK, so how do you choose?
 One very large issue is whether or not you have vinyl or vinyl clad windows.
 These windows generally have a cool or bluish undertone to their whiteness.
 Put a creamy white next to them and watch them turn gray…not pretty at all!